fira-aslan/game-of-life/README.md

 # game-of-life
 Game of Life project for Development Techniques

-Branch development along with main
+Branch develop along with main first everything will be done here, and then this branch will merge with the main branch.